Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 1. ProtonVPN — Best for Maximum Privacy and Open Source Transparency

-ProtonVPN is the closest thing to a privacy-first VPN that's also technically rigorous — and honestly, it's not particularly close.
-Built by the same team behind ProtonMail in Switzerland, it's jurisdictionally strong (Swiss privacy law has real teeth, not just good PR), and its entire client codebase is open source and audited.
-That's not marketing copy — you can literally read the code on GitHub right now.
+ProtonVPN strikes that rare balance: privacy-first but also technically sophisticated.
+Built by the ProtonMail team in Switzerland, it has real legal protections (Swiss privacy law has actual teeth, not just marketing language), and its client code is fully open source and audited.
+You can literally check the code on GitHub right now.

 Key Features:

-- Full open-source clients (iOS, Android, Windows, macOS, Linux)
+- Fully open-source clients (iOS, Android, Windows, macOS, Linux)

 - Secure Core multi-hop routing